Liuhaixv/csgo-hitsound-maker-external/readme.md

 ### 4.Sonar sound
-Play sound when enemies in specific distance from you, beeps faster when enemies get closer
+Play sound when enemies in specific distance from you, beeps faster when enemies get closer Play sound when enemies near crosshair, beeps faster when crosshair get closer to enemy

 ## Usage
 Download release and copy the folder "sounds" from source to folder where .exe is, you can replace the .wav files with whatever .wav you like